LeeKyoungIl/leekyoungil.github.io/_posts/blog/2019-01-03-How-to-throttle-the-TPS-on-Nginx.markdown

 ---
 layout: post
 published: true
-title: "How to regulate the tps on the Nginx."
+title: "How to throttle the tps on the Nginx."
 date: 2019-01-03 20:31:30 -0400
 categories: [blog]
 tags: [Nginx, tps, throttle, module]